towhee-io/towhee/docs/01-Overview.md

 ## Problems Towhee solves

-- **An embedding pipeline is far more than a single neural network.** Think about embedding items from a given video.
-Such embedding process will involve video decompression, key-frame extraction, frame deduplication, object detection, cropping, encoding, etc. For industrial practice, this necessitates a platform that offers end-to-end embedding pipeline solutions, as well as supporting data parallelism and resource management.
+- **Modern ML applications are far more than a single neural network.** Running a modern ML application in production requires a combination of online pre-processing, data transformation, the models themselves, and other ML-related tools.
+Building an application that recognizes objects within a video, for example, involves decompression, key-frame extraction, image deduplication, object detection, etc. For industrial use cases, this necessitates a platform that offers a fast and robust method for developing end-to-end application pipelines that use ML models in addition to supporting data parallelism and resource management.

   Towhee solves this problem by reintroducing the concept of `Pipeline` as being _application-centric_ instead of _model-centric_.
 Where model-centric pipelines are composed of a single model followed by auxiliary code, application-centric pipelines treat every single data processing step as a first-class citizen.
+Towhee also exposes a [Pythonic API](/02-Getting%20Started/03-data-collection.md) for developing more complex applications in just a couple lines of code.

 - **Too many model implementations exist without any interface standard.** Machine learning models (NN-based and traditional) are ubiquitous.
 Different implementations of machine learning models require different auxiliary code to support testing and fine-tuning, making model evaluation and productionization a tedious task.